St. Anthony Mary Claret

 In 1859 the Queen appoints him Protector of the church and hospital of Montserrat, Madrid, and Chairman of the monastery of El Escorial.
 His management of this institution cannot be more effective and wider: restoration of the building, recovery of productive fields for financing, equipping the church, establishment of a Chaplains corporation, an inter-diocesan seminary, a college of secondary education and the first courses at a university.

 One of his biggest concerns will be to endow Spain with suitable bishops fully dedicated to their mission and protect and promote the consecrated life; in this regard, he influences spiritually several founders and helps many new religious congregations to regularize their civil and ecclesiastical situation.

-He always tries to keep up his independence and political neutrality fact that brings him multiple feuds.
-He becomes the target of hatred and revenge of many: “In spite of having always proceeded with great caution in this field – he refers to favoritism-, I have not escaped the gossip” he states.
-His union with Jesus Christ reaches a peak in the grace of the sacramental species conservation, granted in La Granja (Segovia) on August 26,1861.
+He constantly tries to keep up his independence and political neutrality, a fact that brings him multiple feuds.
+He becomes the target of hatred and revenge of many: “Despite having always proceeded with great caution in this field – he refers to favoritism-, I have not escaped the gossip” he states.
+His union with Jesus Christ reaches a peak in the grace of the sacramental species conservation, granted in La Granja (Segovia) on August 26, 1861.

 The final path towards Easter

 After preaching in Paris and Rome, he feels that he has accomplished his mission.
-Sick, slandered and persecuted he renders his spirit on the cross of exile.
-He who sought to imitate his Lord at all times, in the end, he ran His Easter path.
+Sick, slandered and persecuted, he renders his spirit on the cross of exile.
+He who sought to imitate his Lord at all times, eventually, he ran His Easter path.

 His remains are moved to Vic in 1897.
-It is beatified by Pope Pius XI on February 25, 1934 and canonized Pius XII on May 7, 1950.
+It is beatified by Pope Pius XI on February 25, 1934, and canonized by Pope Pius XII on May 7, 1950.